jsonrep/jsonrep/GUIDE.md

 This **Guide** is best viewed at [jsonrep.github.io/jsonrep](https://jsonrep.github.io/jsonrep/) using a *Modern Browser*.

-> Use `jsonrep` to present JSON structures beautifully and easily!
+> Use `jsonrep` to present JSON Documents beautifully and easily!

 `jsonrep` is a JavaScript library for use in the *Browser* and on the *Server* (for pre-compiling) to *mark up* **JSON Documents** for **Visualization and Interaction**.